DeepVigor+: Scalable and Accurate Semi-Analytical Fault Resilience Analysis for Deep Neural Network: Experimental Results

 \subsection{DeepVigor+ Accuracy with FI}

-To analyze the accuracy of the obtained VFs by DeepVigor+, we perform fault injection experiments on 15\% of randomly selected channels in all DNNs in Table \ref{tab:cnns} and present the Mean Absolute Error (MEA), as described in subsection \ref{subsec:FI-setup}.
-Table \ref{tab:FI-validation} presents the MEA results comparing the Channel Vulnerability Factor (CVF) by the complete DeepVigor+ filters analysis vs full FI into 15\% of channels in each DNN.
-Noteworthy that the acceptable mean error is 1\% \cite{ruospo2023assessing}.
+To analyze the accuracy of the obtained VFs by DeepVigor+, we perform exhaustive FI experiments on $15\%$ of randomly selected channels in all CNNs in Table \ref{tab:cnns} and compare the results with complete DeepVigor+, as described in subsection \ref{subsec:FI-setup}.
+Table \ref{tab:FI-validation} presents the MAE between $CVF_{FI}$ and $CVF_{weight}$ by the complete DeepVigor+'s filters analysis for each CNN.
+The acceptable mean error for a reliability analysis compared to exhaustive FI is $1\%$ \cite{ruospo2023assessing}.

-The results in Table \ref{tab:FI-validation} indicate that the mean absolute error by DeepVigor+ compared to exact FI throughout the DNNs is between 0.819\% to 0.978\%, i.e., always less than 1\%.
+The results in Table \ref{tab:FI-validation} indicate that the MAE by DeepVigor+ compared to exact FI throughout the CNNs is between $0.819\%$ to $0.978\%$, i.e., always less than $1\%$.
 These results demonstrate that DeepVigor+ is able to provide precise VFs and meets the expectation of an acceptable error with respect to exhaustive FI experiments.

-The main sources of error in VF calculation in DeepVigor+ are: \begin{enumerate} \item As discussed in subsection \ref{subsec:error-prop-cnn}, DeepVigor+ approximates the error propagation in neurons based on the values of power of 2.
-This error approximation introduces an error to the resilience analysis which is also reflected in VF calculation. \item DeepVigor+ assumes that bitflips resulting in big values are critical for DNNs and the \textit{distribution ratio} for large values are always considered critical.
-However, in some cases, these values don't result in misclassification.
+The main sources of error in DeepVigor+ are as follows: \begin{enumerate} \item As discussed in subsection \ref{subsec:error-prop-cnn}, DeepVigor+ approximates the error propagation in neurons based on the values of power of $2$.
+This error approximation introduces an error to the resilience analysis, which is also reflected in the VF calculation.

+\item DeepVigor+ assumes that bitflips resulting in big values are critical for CNNs, and the \textit{distribution ratio} for large values is always considered critical.
+However, in some cases, these values don't result in the change of the golden classification.
 This phenomenon is another reason for a minor difference between the VF by FI and DeepVigor+. \end{enumerate}